 "This man saved my life from false imprisonment.
 Neal's belief in 'liberty and justice for all' as laid out in the Constitution of the United States, and especially as that principle relates to constitutional rights regarding the receipt of a fair trial, coupled with his refusal to quit fighting, are attributes of a noble spirit and a man of high character.
 When I interviewed Neal to defend me against very serious false accusations and criminal charges that followed, his candor about what I was up against and his real interest in my general welfare made choosing him to defend me a 'no brainer.'
 Hiring Neal after hearing Dick DeGuerin say 'Neal is a real fighter' was the best decision I could have made and this was after interviewing a number of attorneys.
 He cares about people, truth, and justice; an attorney who will not give up; a man who will defend the rights of anyone accused of a crime with every fiber of his being to ensure fairness and the protection of our legal rights."

 When you or a loved one find yourself in the unfortunate circumstance of being charged with a child sex offense crime like indecency with a child by exposure or contact, it is time to take action by contacting an experienced sex crime defense lawyer immediately.

-Neal Davis has nearly 20 years of experience handling cases like yours, and his proven record of success in both state and federal cases throughout Texas and the country is a testament to his high level of commitment when it comes to fighting for his clients' constitutional rights and the right to a fair trial.
+Neal Davis has over 20 years of experience handling cases like yours, and his proven record of success in both state and federal cases throughout Texas and the country is a testament to his high level of commitment when it comes to fighting for his clients' constitutional rights and the right to a fair trial.
 He is often able to resolve cases quickly and quietly, outside of court, so that his clients can close this difficult chapter in their life.